hyperledger/toc/governing-documents/security.md

 ## “People” Infrastructure

-This section details the required basic vulnerability disclosure infrastructure for all Hyperledger projects.
+This section details the required basic vulnerability disclosure infrastructure for all LF Decentralized Trust projects.
 There are quite a few necessary pieces of infrastructure, and we go through them in detail here.

 **Security team:** Projects **MUST** have a security response team of at